Nastel/TNT4J/README.md

 TNT4J is fully plug-in and play tracking, tracing and logging framework that consists of the following basic constructs:

 * **Tracker** -- high level object that allows developer to track, trace and log application activities
 * **Activity** -- a collection of related tracking events (TrackingEvent) and other sub-activities, relation is established via a grouping specified by a developer or set of correlators (across thread, application boundaries).
-Activities may have a set of uder defined properties which are grouped into property snapshots (PropertySnapshot).
+Activities may have a set of under defined properties which are grouped into property snapshots (PropertySnapshot).
-* **Tracking Event** -- a message with associated start/stop time stamps, severity, user defined message, correlator, tag, location (such as GPS, server etc) and other event properties.
+* **Tracking Event** -- a message with associated start/stop time stamps, severity, user defined message, correlator, tag, location (such as
+GPS, server etc) and other event properties.
 * **Property** -- a single user defined key, value, type pair for reporting custom metric or attribute.
 Properties can be packed into event, activity or snapshot.
 * **Property snapshot** -- a collection of properties with category, name and a time stamp associated with when snapshot is taken.
 Activities may have one or more property snapshots.
 * **Formatter** -- an object responsible for formatting underlying TNT4J objects such as Activity, Tracking Event and convert into a formatted string.
+It can be defined globally for a `source` using `event.formatter` property or for particular `sink` using `event.sink.factory.Formatter` property.
 * **Tracking Selector** -- an object associated with a Tracker that allows developers to perform conditional logging based on a given set of severity, key, value combination.
 Such combinations are stored in token repository.
 * **Token Repository** -- an underlying storage used by tracking selector that actually stores and maintains severity, key, value combinations.
 Such repository can be backed by a file, cache, memory or any other desired medium.
-Token repositories can be shared accross application boundaries and therefore conditional logging can span multiple applications, runtimes, geo locations.
+Token repositories can be shared across application boundaries and therefore conditional logging can span multiple applications, runtimes, geo locations.
 * **Sink** -- sink is a basic destination where objects can be written (e.g file, socket, http, etc.)
 * **Event Sink** -- destination where events, activities and messages are recorded.
 Such destination can be file, socket.
 Sinks are associated with formatters which are called to format objects before writing to the sink.
 * **Dump Sink** -- sink where application dumps are recorded.
 * **Dump** -- a property snapshot that deals with application state (name, value pairs).
 Application can generate user defined dumps to report application specific metrics during diagnostics, on demand or VM shutdown.
 * **Dump Provider** -- user defined implementation that actually generates application Dumps.

 How to Build TNT4J